POST PARTUM CARE IN AYURVEDA

 - Dhupana – Fumigation can be given using drugs namely kushta, guggulu and agaru mixed with ghee.

 These regimens should be continued for at least one month.
 The puerperal woman / suthika should avoid anger, coitus, cold air and excessive exercise.
-Using abdominal bandage will helps to strengthen the back, supports uterus and ligaments.
+Using an abdominal bandage will help to strengthen the back, supports uterus and ligaments.
 Rest is also an important factor.

 III] OUSHADHA CHARYA – MEDICINES – For oushadha intake make sure that the mother consults an ayurvedic physician.
-All ayurvedic medicines are recommended after assessing the agnibala i.e., the digestion of mother.
-Some of the general medicines are
+All ayurvedic medicines are recommended after assessing the agnibala i.e., the digestion of the mother.
+Some of the generic medicines are

 - Jeerakarishtam – Mainly recommended in rainy and winter season.
 It helps in inducing normal lactation.

-IV] YOGASANA – Start the exercises with basic stretching of neck, arms, shoulder, knees and ankles.
-Follow breathing exercises, start with nadisudhi pranayama.
-Practicing meditation daily will help in managing the post-partum depression.
+IV] YOGASANA – Start the exercises with basic stretching of the neck, arms, shoulder, knees, and ankles.
+Follow breathing exercises, starting with nadisudhi pranayama.
+Practicing meditation daily will help in managing post-partum depression.

 Some of the asanas that can help in strengthening the abdominal muscles are

 - Chaturanga dandasana / plank pose – It helps in weight loss and strengthens the spine and muscles around it.
-It improves core strength, stability and posture of body.
+It improves the core strength, stability, and posture of the body

 - Bhujamgasana or Cobra pose – It increases thyroid functioning, strengthens the spine, butt muscles, shoulder and lungs and improves blood circulation.

-- Tadasana / Mountain pose – It activates the nerves of body and strengthen the heart.
-It is good for regulating the menstrual cycle in women, cures problem related to indigestion, strengthens arms and legs.
+- Tadasana / Mountain pose – It activates the nerves of the body and strengthens the heart.
+It is good for regulating the menstrual cycle in women, cures problem related to indigestion, and strengthens arms and legs

-- Trikonasana / Triangle pose – Improves flexibility of spine and pelvic region.
-It relieves gastritis, indigestion, acidity and flatulence while strengthening the ankles and the palms.
+- Trikonasana / Triangle pose – Improves flexibility of the spine and pelvic region.
+It relieves gastritis, indigestion, acidity, and flatulence while strengthening the ankles and the palms.

 PATHYA AND APATHYA

-This can be defined as the do’s and dont’s during puerperium period.
+This can be defined as the dos and don’ts during the puerperium period.

 - Pathya (Do’s) –